 Your Record Hand Weighs a Ton - Getting Rid of Dead Weight

-Having a heavy record hand is an all too common problem for scratch dj’s.
+Having a heavy record hand is an all too common problem for dj’s.
 Even worse, many believe it is only an issue that plagues beginners.
 This couldn’t be further from the truth.
-When we first start out as scratch dj’s we tend to over compensate for our lack of record control by using too much downward pressure on the record.
+When we first start out as dj’s we tend to over compensate for our lack of record control by using too much downward pressure on the record.

 If we’re fortunate enough to even be aware that it’s a problem we will attempt to correct it, but often times this is just a slight alleviation of the problem and not the solution.
 This leads to spending months and even years unintentionally holding back our potential simply because of our lack of awareness when scratching and knowledge to properly address this heavy handed issue.
 Before you can fix this you need to understand why scratching with a heavy record hand is so detrimental.